-It’s called WannaCry / WannaCryptor and possibly the biggest attack in history
+It’s called WannaCry / WannaCryptor and is possibly the biggest attack in history

 What is it

-Microsoft has actually known about this vulnerability since before March 14th 2017 and released a security bulletin about it, however many system remain unsecured and as a result it is severely impacting schools, governments and healthcare institutions worldwide.
+Microsoft has actually known about this vulnerability before March 14th, 2017, and released asecurity bulletin [updated: page was removed and now redirects to Microsoft Security Response Center] about it, however, many systems remain unsecured and as a result, it is severely impacting schools, governments, and healthcare institutions worldwide.

-Reports indicate the the patch is not included for Windows XP systems and those operating systems should be retired immediately.
-Unfortunately some medical institutions are still using Windows XP and as a result services have had to be diverted to other neighboring medical service provider who were not infected.
+Reports indicate the patch is not included for Windows XP systems and those operating systems should be retired immediately.
+Unfortunately, some medical institutions are still using Windows XP, and as a result, services have had to be diverted to another neighboring medical service provider who was not infected.

 How This Affects WholesaleBackup Channel Partners

-Just got off the phone with one of our WholesaleBackup Partners.
-He had some questions about the the cloud backup software and was just calling to double check on some of the backup settings after performing a full data restore and successfully recovering all of the accounting records for one of his customers.
+I just got off the phone with one of our WholesaleBackup Partners.
+He had some questions about the offsite cloud backup software and was just calling to double-check on some of the backup settings after performing a full data restore and successfully recovering all of the accounting records for one of his customers.

-He brought up this WannaCry attack and how he does not want to mess around, having experience dealing with this before.
+He brought up this WannaCry attack and how he does not want to mess around, having experienced dealing with this before.